galabarquerom/GraphCEP/README.md

 To install out artifact follow these steps:

 1. Import Project into workspace.
-2. Update maven dependencies (like described above)
+2. Update maven dependencies (like described above).
 3. Open ‘config.properties’ located in ‘TwitterFlickr’ project to set the configuration parameters:
 	- numInactiveTwitterUsers: number of Inactive Twitter Users.
 	- numInfluencerTwitterUsers: number of Influencer Twitter Users